 In my family, we place the filling in the inner section of half of the circular section of dough and add a dab of water to the outer edge of half the circle.

-If you’re feeling adventurous, I recommend closing the edge starting at one end, folding the extra dough over your finger, then continuing this motion until the entire empanada is sealed (pictured above).
+If you’re feeling adventurous, try closing the edge starting at one end, folding the extra dough over your finger, then continuing this motion until the entire empanada is sealed (pictured above).

 empanadas on a plate